 Here are a few options that may work for you:

-In the kitchen: If you have room in the kitchen, tucking a washer and dryer under a counter isn’t a bad idea.
-Remodeling a kitchen to add laundry facilities makes multi-tasking easier.
+If you have room in the kitchen, tucking a washer and dryer under a counter isn’t a bad idea.
+Remodeling a kitchen to add laundry facilities makes multitasking easier.
 You can put in a load without leaving a pot to boil over.
 If the notion of laundry and cooking don’t mesh, consider a closet or room right off the kitchen.

-Upstairs: You can convert an upstairs bonus room or spare bedroom into a laundry room.
-If your bedrooms are upstairs, having a laundry room nearby saves you from having to carry baskets up and down stairs.
+You can convert an upstairs bonus room or spare bedroom into a laundry room.
+If your bedrooms are upstairs, having a laundry room nearby saves you from having to carry baskets up and downstairs.

-In a bathroom: A laundry room in a bathroom can be convenient.
+A laundry room in a bathroom can be convenient.
 Just like with the combination mudroom-laundry room, a washer and dryer in a bathroom are ideal for some lifestyles.
-Runners, cyclists, gardeners and laborers all appreciate having a handy place to deposit dirty clothes before stepping into a shower.
+Runners, cyclists, gardeners, and laborers all appreciate having a handy place to deposit dirty clothes before stepping into a shower.

-The basement or garage: Sometimes the basement or garage is the best place to do laundry.
+Sometimes the basement or garage is the best place to do laundry.
 Keep the location, but give the laundry area an update.
-Adding a sink, installing new machines and remodeling for extra storage and better lighting will make the laundry room feel like new.
+Adding a sink, installing new machines, and remodeling for extra storage and better lighting will make the laundry room feel like new.

 If your home needs a laundry room remodel, give Simpson Plumbing a call.
-We’re plumbers, but we’re also expert home remodelers.
+We’re not only the leading plumbers in Vancouver WA, but we’re also expert home remodelers.